 We partner with Delaware Valley Fairness Project to build out the home libraries of children in underserved communities of Philadelphia, PA.
 We have donated approximately 500 books to this organization.

-National League of Young Men leveraged our how-to guides to enable volunteers in the San Fernando Valley chapter to donate books to The Book Truck which served homeless children.
+National League of Young Men leveraged our how-to guides to enable volunteers in the West Valley chapter to donate books to The Book Truck which served homeless children.
 This organization donated more than 550 books that were directly shipped to The Book Truck.
 June 2020

 We are working with the students in the World Culture Club on book drives in Colonia, New Jersey.

 We trained the basketball club founder and administrator how to do online fundraising and a social media book drive to celebrate Juneteenth.
 June 2020

 Noa has collected and donated thousands of books. she has also helped train others and is always willing to step up to help promote literacy.

 Collecting books is a family affair.
 Noa and Adar tirelessly collect and sort books.

 Noa and Alana dropped thousands of books to Braddock Drive Elementary.
 The books were distributed to students for home libraries.

 These schools suffer from a lack of educational resources.
 Most are Title 1 schools in the Los Angeles Unified School District, that have faced decades of disadvantage.
 They have many English learners and students struggling with literacy.
 A large percentage of the students live in poverty; many living in housing projects that are the center for gang activity.